 A New Call for Denominational Blending

-Though a few radical “voices of concern” (e.g., Carl Ketcherside and Leroy Garrett) were being raised a third of a century ago, scarcely anyone would have dreamed that high-powered people in some of our major schools would be calling now for an ecumenical blending with denominationalists in the swaddling days of the new millennium.
+Though a few radical “voices of concern” (e.g., Carl Ketcherside and Leroy Garrett) were being raised a half-century ago, scarcely anyone would have dreamed that high-powered people in some of our major schools would be calling now for an ecumenical blending with denominationalists in the swaddling days of the new millennium.

-We are progressively departing from a dependence upon the New Testament as the authoritative source of instruction in religion and ethics towards a subjective-style, get-in-touch-with-your-feelings philosophy.
+We are progressively departing from a dependence on the New Testament as the authoritative source of instruction in religion and ethics towards a subjective-style, get-in-touch-with-your-feelings philosophy.

 Even some of our Bible class literature (not a little of which has been transported from denominational publishing concerns) is filled with people-centered scenarios.
-“What would you do if you were in Johnny’s place?” — with only a thin biblical veneer.
+“What would you do if you were in Johnny’s place?”
+The biblical emphasis is paper thin.

-Incredibly, the notion is advocated that the issue of authority is, in the final analysis, irrelevant anyway!
+Incredibly, some even advocate that the issue of authority is in the final analysis irrelevant!